 Advertising channels are important in driving a return, but you cannot reliably bank on their performance, nor are you able to control the actions of Google and Meta.
 Think of these channels as pathways for directing customers towards the assets you do own and control.
 Your website and email / mobile list.
 Prioritising building and improving your owned assets will allow you to get better value from your ad spend, whilst deleveraging your dependence on paid channels.
 This will hold you in good stead when the economy picks up.

 We can help take a lot of this off your plate.
 Our business launched 6 months pre-covid and that taught us the one thing you can count on is that you can't count on anything.
 Our approach has been honed through periods of significant uncertainty, which has resulted in a model that is perfectly suited to the current business environment.
 Why you might want to consider us.

 We don't do lock in contracts and offer a flexible fee structure that adjusts to your media spend and business revenue.

 No account managers or people without a clue.
 You work directly with our founders who have built and scaled hundreds of businesses.
 What’s more, we’re economics and data geeks allowing you to tap into broad economic and industry insights from our team.

-We own a digital analytics business (DataCat) and include our full analytics set up and 24/7 reporting for free as when you work with us.
 Our goal is to turn your data into information, and that information into understandable, actionable insights.
 We don't just run ads, we analysis all aspects of your business to find opportunities for improvement.